 For required classroom activities in which a student has received an excused absence, the student will be required to follow the individual course makeup policy listed in the block plan.
 Scheduling and makeup activity type are at the discretion of the Block Coordinator.

-Excused absences are not permitted for makeup assessments, makeup reassessments, makeup summer assessments or makeup classroom activities.
+Excused absences are not permitted for makeup classroom activities.